vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 To make it easy to get started, we created an [eCommerce integration boilerplate](https://github.com/vuestorefront/ecommerce-integration-boilerplate).

-It is a monorepo, which is a fancy word to describe a single repository containing multiple related projects.
+It's a monorepo, which is a single repository containing multiple related projects.
 Each directory inside `packages` contains one project.
-There are 3 projects:
+There are three projects:

 - `api-client`,
 - `composables`,